TITLE 6 PRIMARY AND SECONDARY EDUCATION

 (10) establishment or termination through affidavit of domestic partnership or affidavit terminating domestic partnership; or

-(11) fulfilling the actively at work requirement and minimum qualifying number of hours through promotion with salary increase or acceptance of a full-time position with salary increase with the same participating entity.
+(11) fulfilling the actively at work requirement and minimum qualifying number of hours through promotion to a new job classification with a salary increase or acceptance of a full-time position with a salary increase with the same participating entity.

 G. “Charter school” means a school organized as a charter school pursuant to the provisions of the 1999 Charter Schools Act, Section 22-8B-1 et seq., NMSA 1978.